Auditory fatigue

 Auditory fatigue is defined as a temporary loss of hearing after exposure to sound.
-This results in a temporary shift of the auditory threshold known as a temporary threshold shift (TTS).
-The damage can become permanent (permanent threshold shift, PTS) if sufficient recovery time is not allowed before continued sound exposure.
-When the hearing loss is rooted from a traumatic occurrence, it may be classified as noise-induced hearing loss, or NIHL.
+This results in a temporary shift of the auditory threshold known as a temporary hearing threshold shift (TTS).
+The damage can become permanent (permanent hearing threshold shift, PTS) if sufficient recovery time is not allowed before continued sound exposure.
+When the hearing loss is rooted from a traumatic occurrence, it may be classified as noise-induced hearing loss (NIHL).

 There are two main types of auditory fatigue, short-term and long-term.
 These are distinguished from each other by several characteristics listed individually below.